MIXED USE DEVELOPMENT

-The Packing District is a 200-acre master planned development led by Dr. Phillips Charities the City of Orlando.
-The district is in the College Park neighborhood of Orlando, Florida.
+The Packing District is a 200-acre master-planned development located in the College Park neighborhood of Orlando, Florida.
 The Packing District will include a vibrant mix of commercial and residential properties, both new construction and adaptive reuse of historic warehouses, as well as a 100+ acre public park.
-SC Advisors was the development advisors to Dr. Phillips Charities for the planning and entitlement process for the district and continues to direct the several projects for both Dr. Phillips and the City.
+SC Advisors was the development advisor for the district and continues to direct projects for both Dr. Phillips and the City.

-While these properties continued to serve them well, the challenge of modernization was emerging as a major initiative that required attention.
-While DP had become seasoned property managers, the various disciplines and experience of real estate development was not a core part of their business.
+The Packing District offers insights into the complex effort and process involved with developing integrated real estate within a large-scale urban master plan.
+While these Legaccy properties continued to serve them well, the challenge of modernization was emerging as a major initiative that required attention.
+Dr. Phillips had become seasoned property managers, but the various disciplines and experience of real estate development were not a core part of their business.

-SCA began the assignment in 2016, directing the early market feasibility and procuring the planning team of Purdue & Will for planning and GAI for civil engineering.
+SCA began the assignment in 2016, directing the early market feasibility that would define the overall direction.
+Early research and discovery into the history of Dr. Phillips’ citrus operations further developed a direction that became central to “placemaking”.
 Market feedback suggested the history of the citrus property was valued and its proximity to the Collage Park neighborhood also suggested housing could be introduced as a major component.